Agda-zh/PLFA-zh/src/plfa/part1/Relations.lagda.md

 <!--
-The technique of induction on evidence that a property holds (e.g., inducting on evidence that `m ≤ n`)---rather than induction on values of which the property holds (e.g., inducting on `m`)---will turn out to be immensely valuable, and one that we use often.
+The technique of induction on evidence that a property holds (e.g., inducting on evidence that `m ≤ n`)-rather than induction on values of which the property holds (e.g., inducting on `m`)-will turn out to be immensely valuable, and one that we use often.
 -->